geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-12-09/meeting-transcript.md

 **Wpmed** [00:20:12]
 Yeah.
-And then...
+And then..
 Yeah, I totally agree.
 So like my goal would be if we can show that, hey, you can export stable diffusion to really complex model in like 10 lines of code or something like that.
 I think that's really like a good selling point.
 And once we have that, we can link these examples in the readme and link the compile scripts and stuff.
-Yeah, so like...
+Yeah, so like..

 **Geohot** [00:20:42]
 Yeah, I mean, the more we could move out of extra, the more we can try to get upstreamed into main TinyGrad and make very clean and have an API that we're going to maintain for a long time, I think is important.